What Is Customer Analysis - Tips & Implementation Guide

 iii.
 Behavioral Analysis

-You may analyze consumer behaviors to identify user trends and future needs by looking at their past purchases, website visits, campaign engagements, and actions in your funnels.
-This you can then use to run conditional automated campaigns based on your customer behavior.
+You can analyze consumer behaviors to identify user trends and future needs by looking at their past purchases, website visits, campaign engagements, and actions in your funnels.

 iv.
 Geographic Analysis

-Segmenting your customers. based on their locations will help you run specific campaigns with reference to local trends, history, culture, and even popular preferences.
+Segmenting your customers based on their locations will help you run specific campaigns with reference to local trends, history, culture, and even popular preferences.
+It will also help you generate local leads with less effort.

 Gathering Data for Customer Analysis